-• SICIL staff will advocate with the administration of the S.I.
+Activities: SICIL staff will advocate with the administration of the S.I.
 Board of Elections to have voting materials printed in Braille available.

 Goal: Staten Island Board of Elections will change its policy to have voting materials printed in Braille available for individuals who are blind or visually impaired voters who request them.

 35. SILO

-NEW YORK STATE EDUCATION DEPARTMENT OFFICE OF ADULT CAREER AND CONTINUING EDUCATION SERVICES-VOCATIONAL REHABILITATION
+NEW YORK STATE EDUCATION DEPARTMENT OFFICE OF ADULT CAREER AND CONTINUING EDUCATION SERVICES-VOCATIONAL REHABILITATION dba Suffolk Independent Living Organization

-Name of Center:
+Name of Center: Self-Initiated Living Options

+Address: 2111 Lakeland Ave, Suite A Ronkonkoma, NY 11779

+Contract No C010987

-Address: Contract Number: Report Period: Contact Person: Board President Authorization: Self Initiated Living Options dba Suffolk Independent Living Organization (SILO) 2111 Lakeland Ave, Suite A, Ronkonkoma, NY 11779 C010987 October 1, 2013-September 30, 2014 Joseph M. Delgado Mary Ann Sciacca
+Report Period: October 1, 2014-September 30, 2015

+Contact Person: Joseph M. Delgado Board President Authorization: Mary Ann Sciacca

-- 1. A local school district will make procedural changes to transition plans for students with disabilities to include developing information on a Plan to Achieve Self-Support (PASS), ACCES-VR, Independent Living advocacy, and linkages to other community based agencies and organizations. - 2.
+- 1. A local school district will make procedural changes to transition plans for students with disabilities to include developing information on PASS, ACCES-VR, Independent Living advocacy, and linkages to other community based agencies and organizations. - 2.
 At least one school district will incorporate a transition event where families and students can come to learn about community resources, employment, higher education and other services available for students with disabilities upon graduation. - 3.
 There will be an increase in the number of school based integrated employment preparation programs, such as internship programs, work experience programs, and job readiness training programs, for high school students with disabilities. - 4.
 A local school district will implement policies, procedures and/or practices resulting in the inclusion of assistive technology information in Individualized Education Programs (IEPs) for students with disabilities. - 5.
 At least one college or university will incorporate an Independent Living Philosophy presentation, approved by Suffolk Independent Living Organization, into its curriculum for professional preparation programs that work with persons with disabilities. - 6.
 A local elementary school will incorporate a yearly disability awareness assembly into its curriculum. - 7.
 A local Committee on Special Education (CSE) will incorporate the New York State Independent Living History and Philosophy DVD as a regular part of disability awareness training for committee members. - 8.
-At least one school district will change its policy to engage parents in their child's school, Committee on Special Education (CSE), and Individualized Education Program (IEP) development process at an earlier point in the child's education.
+At least one school district will change its policy to engage parents in their child's school, Committee on Special Education (CSE), and Individualized Education Program (IEP) development process at an earlier point in the child's education. - 9.
+As a result of SILO's establishment of a youth transition partnership with an institute of higher learning, the institute of high learning will establish a new program to address transition issues for youth with disabilities (i.e., mentoring, training, volunteering, and teacher training)